UKForeignOffice/document-upload/README.md

 ## Configuration

 Application configuration can be found in `application.yml`.
-Some of these properties can be overridden at deployment timee using environment variables.
+Some of these properties can be overridden at deployment time using environment variables.

 Environment variable | Default | Description
 --- | --- | ---